Shooting for par in Arizona

 However, I had played steady golf throughout and helped my fellow travel writers beat off the opposition to win the team prize, at a dinner following a dolphin show at the newly-opened Dolphinaris Arizona attraction at Scottsdale’s Odysea in the Desert.
 A rare victory for me!

-I stayed on to play another course in Scottsdale, Grayhawk Golf Club (https://grayhawkgolf.com).
+I stayed on to play another course in Scottsdale, Grayhawk Golf Club.
 Golfers can get into a rhythm on its Rock and Roll Range, swinging in time with rock classics such as Lynyrd Skynyrd’s Free Bird and the Stones’ Honky Tonk Woman blasting out from speakers disguised as rocks.

 Grayhawk’s Talon course, one of two Tom Fazio designs together with Raptor, really rocked me.
 Its narrow and undulating fairways, hemmed in by desert scrub, along with large, sculpted bunkers and expansive, fast greens demand constant thought and care.
 The 17th hole mirrors the game’s most notorious par 3, at TPC Sawgrass, with its island green.